 The following year I attempted the Race yet again in Ondine, crewed by my friend Keith Smith, and finally successfully completed it and received one of the coveted finishers plaques!

-In 2011 I crewed for my good friend Doug Starr in his wooden Broads Sailing Cruiser, Perfect Lady 9, and we once again successfully finished the race - This time with a brisk wind, which stayed with us during the evening and led to the breakage and sinking of several other competitors, and a fast heavily canvassed boat perfectly suited to the Broads conditions we finished in an amazing time of only 12 hours 31 minutes.
-Bowling along narrow rivers in a heavy boat at 7 knots in the dark was quite hair raising at times!
+In 2011 I crewed for my good friend Doug Starr in his wooden Broads River Cruiser, Perfect Lady 9, and we once again successfully finished the race.
+This time with a (very) brisk wind, which stayed with us during the evening, leading to the breakage and sinking of several other competitors, and a fast heavily canvassed boat perfectly suited to the Broads conditions, not to mention a skilled skipper, we finished in an amazing time of only 12 hours 31 minutes.
+Bowling along narrow rivers in a heavy boat, complete with bowsprit, at 7 knots in the dark was quite hair raising at times!
+I was sent forward to sit in the pit in front of the mast wearing a head torch to shout out if obstructions appeared and also when to tack as the bank loomed up in the dark.
+Doug is an excellent sailor (e.g. He has been the Lightning dinghy National champion) and you can read his account of the race by clicking here: River Cruiser Perfect Lady 9 3RR 2011

 Perfect Lady 9 in the 3 Rivers Race 2011 - Reefed and ploughing downwind at high speed